discourse/message_bus/README.md

 The values provided in this status message can be used by the client to skip requesting messages it will never receive and move forward in polling.

+### Publishing to MessageBus from outside of MessageBus

+It may be necessary or desired for integration with existing systems to publish messages from outside the Ruby app where MessageBus is running. @tgodfrey has an example of how to do that, using the Redis backend, from Elixir here: https://gist.github.com/tgodfrey/1a67753d51cb202ca8eb04b933cec924.

 ## Contributing

 If you are looking to contribute to this project here are some ideas